arvae Exhibition in Arosa

 As district foresters in Arosa, Claudio is responsible for the sustainable maintenance and management of Arosa’s forest.
-The biggest challenges to his work is currently posed by increasing deer populations due to changes in climate and vegetation around Arosa, risks for alpine agriculture due to shifts in tree and forest lines, and current shocks to the international lumber market.
+The biggest challenges to his work are currently posed by increasing deer populations due to changes in climate and vegetation around Arosa, risks for alpine agriculture due to shifts in tree and forest lines, and current shocks to the international lumber market.

 Arosa citizen since 1928 and storyteller

 Ruth has lived in Arosa since 1928.
 Even though her birth place is Glarus, she is a true Arosa citizen.
 Really, there are probably few people who have more Arosa in them than she does.
-Not only has she spent her whole life in this wonderful place, some say her personality and life truly resemble this magical alpine town.
-Just by listening to her stories, you might feel sent to the past so vividly that you might even come out believing you had lived it yourself.
+Not only has she spent her whole life in this wonderful place, some say her personality and life truly reflect this magical alpine town.
+Just by listening to her stories you might feel sent to the past so vividly that you might even come out believing you had lived it yourself.

 Forest scientist and Community Engagement Officer at Restor

 Simeon has been working in the forest restoration sector for more than 10 years.
 He has been working with NGOs in many parts of the world, mostly in Uganda and Indonesia, implementing ecosystem restoration projects on the ground, and has represented the grassroots perspective at various international conferences.
-As the Community Engagement Officer at Restor, his responsibility is to build and grow the global restoration network, connecting actors from all over the world with themselves and with science.
+As the Community Engagement Officer at Restor his responsibility is to build and grow the global restoration network, connecting actors from all over the world with themselves and with science.

 Before joining forces with Tara to start arvae, Alex leveraged her intercultural capacities building platforms and bridges for artists and designers who work with new technology and science.
 With an academic background in international relations, cultural management and cultural policy in urban development, she has always been interested in where the arts meet other sectors, disciplines and logics.
 She has dedicated her career to holding space for free artistic practices within these other structures and fostering understanding for the value of other disciplines collaborating with the arts.
 She has curated cultural content for tech and science platforms, facilitated collaborations between Swiss partners and American universities, and consulted art schools on their interdisciplinary teaching and internationalization strategies.
 She has also conceptualised and realised both physical and virtual exhibitions between art, science and technology.
 Furthermore, by facilitating programs for exchange on cultural entrepreneurship and mentoring cultural start-ups, she has developed a sense for the potential that lies between the arts and a market.
 She believes that we can most effectively make this world a better place by working together and that every fruitful collaboration starts and succeeds in honest human connection.
 This is what she strives to contribute to with arvae.

-Tara is a producer and curator particularly interested in working on experimental, interdisciplinary, collective and non-institutional collaborations for diverse publics.
+Tara is a producer and curator particularly interested in working on experimental, interdisciplinary, collective, and non-institutional collaborations for diverse publics.
 Her practice-based experiences permeate institutions, manifesting in public spaces, off-spaces and open fields.
-She has produced artistic projects intersecting with climate science, communications, social and political activism and pedagogy.
-Tara has initiated numerous platforms for emerging artists to present their works to new audiences, mentored artists, organised public space interventions, curated festivals, summer schools and performance programs; and hosted artist residencies.
-She works closely with artists and collectives on land-based, decolonial and performative practices.
-Her research on the role art plays in an environmentally fragile context like Bangladesh was published as input for the OHCHR report on climate change, culture and cultural rights.
+She has produced artistic projects intersecting with climate science, communications, social and political activism, and pedagogy.
+Tara has initiated numerous platforms for emerging artists to present their works to new audiences, mentored artists, organised public space interventions, curated festivals, summer schools, and performance programs, and hosted artist residencies.
+She works closely with artists and collectives on land-based, decolonial, and performative practices.
+Her research on the role art plays in an environmentally fragile context like Bangladesh was published as input for the OHCHR report on climate change, culture, and cultural rights.
 Her focus on production while developing support systems and sustainable conditions for artists drives her current works.

-Roman has his roots in art education with further academic training in design, communication science and history of photography.
+Roman has his roots in art education with further academic training in design, communication science, and history of photography.
 In addition to his work as a communication officer at arvae, he has been working for three years in the field of Knowledge Visualization at the Zurich University of the Arts.
-In scientific illustration, it is important to have a good understanding of both complex scientific issues and the reading habits and visual skills of the respective target audience, in order to translate them into effective visual content.
+In scientific illustration it is important to have a good understanding of both complex scientific issues and the reading habits and visual skills of the respective target audience in order to translate them into effective visual content.
 This experience shapes his understanding of communication, which relies on the ability and willingness to constantly change perspectives.
-Against this background, Roman accompanies the transdisciplinary work of the «Kollektiv» in a mediating capacity.
+Against this background Roman accompanies the transdisciplinary work of the «Kollektiv» in a mediating capacity.
 He is also responsible for the photographic documentation of arvae.

 Local coordinator for arvae in Arosa